Lodestar

 Frequently asked

-0 % on profits retained inside an Estonian OÜ.
+Zero on profits retained inside an Estonian OÜ.
 22 % applies on the 22/78 basis only when the company distributes dividends to shareholders.
-A founder who reinvests all profits pays no corporate tax until the moment of distribution.
-There is no annual profit tax return.
+A founder who reinvests all profits pays no corporate tax until the moment of distribution, and there is no annual profit tax return.
+The reduced 14/86 rate for regular distributions was abolished from 1 January 2025, so there is no longer any advantage to paying dividends on a steady schedule.

 Does e-Residency create Estonian tax residency?

 No. e-Residency is a digital identity card that allows online company administration.
-Estonian personal tax residency requires either a permanent place of abode in Estonia or 183 or more days of physical presence in Estonia in a calendar year.
+Estonian personal tax residency requires either a permanent or primary place of residence in Estonia or 183 or more days of physical presence across any 12 consecutive calendar months.
 An e-Resident who lives and works abroad is not a tax resident of Estonia.

 How are crypto gains taxed in Estonia?